 So how do you choose who to go with?
 Here are our top 6 tips for finding a good driving instructor.

 First and foremost, you need to make sure the driving instructor you choose is fully above board and legal.
 You’re allowed to practice with family or friends, providing they meet certain criteria, but it is against the law to pay for lessons with anyone who’s unqualified.
 This might see like a strange rule, but driving instructors don’t just have to prove that they’re able to teach; they must also be DBS checked to help to keep pupils safe.

 You can check whether an instructor is legitimate on the government register: only qualified professionals who have passed the relevant exams will appear here.
+Alternatively, you can look at our guide on how to check your instructor is DVSA-approved.
 Your instructor must also display their driving instructor’s licence clearly in the windscreen during all lessons.
 This can be green or pink, but must be within date.

 Green licence holders are those who have successfully passed each aspect of their ADI tests.
 Instructors displaying a pink card are trainee instructors.
 This means that they’ve passed their first 2 ADI tests, and have completed at least 40 hours of training.
 Trainee instructors are allowed to build up their experience before they become fully qualified—something they must do within 6 months of gaining their pink instructor’s licence.